 She sees her baby girl, I know she’s gonna scream

-This reflects the internal conflict of chasing dreams while knowing she might disappoint loved ones.
-The imagery of causing a scene hints at the dramatic emotional stakes involved.
+This highlights the internal conflict of chasing dreams while knowing she might disappoint loved ones.

 Pre-Chorus: A Bold Identity